This article was last updated on 11-Dec-2018. See the revision history at the end.

 When you first install uMatrix, it will allow all 1st party requests by default and we need to sledgehammer that, so load up 12bytes.org in a new tab and click the uM toolbar icon to display the main pop-up interface:

 Because you have read the uMatrik wiki (you did, right?), you already know that YOU MUST REMEMBER TO SET THE SCOPE in which uM operates before making any changes.
-Failing to do this can break things unexpectedly.
+Failing to do this can break things unexpectedly and cause many headaches.
 You also know that any changes you make are temporary unless you save them.
-Since we first want to set some basic default rules that affect all websites, we need to change to the global scope.
+Since we first want to set some basic default filters that affect all websites, we need to change to the global scope.
 Start by opening 12bytes.org in a new tab and then switching to the global scope:

 Once we’re operating in the global scope, i suggest setting up uMatrix like so: